 Trudy K. Christensen, PhD, is an assistant professor in the Digital Media Department at Utah Valley State College and founder and president of Learning Connections, a consulting company specializing in the design and development of instructional solutions for corporate and educational clients.
 Over the past 25 years, she has been interested in finding innovative ways to use simulations and computer tools to support learner-centered environments in public schools, colleges, and corporations.
 Her current interests include exploring ways to use new and emerging digital media tools and technologies to connect college and university learners with the communities in which they live and with their intended communities of practice.
 She may be reached at firstname.lastname@example.org.

-Dr. Conklin is an Assistant Professor at University of North Carolina Wilmington (UNCW).
-She earned her Ed.D. in Educational Technology from Boise State University.
-Prior to moving into this role, she worked as the Director of eLearning over a team of Instructional Designers and multimedia developers.
-She also worked as an Instructional Designer in higher education for nine years.
-Prior to joining higher education, she was a special education teacher in K-12 schools.
-Her research interests include online course design and instructor social presence.
-She is also interested in eservice learning and community outreach.
+Dr. Sheri Conklin is an Assistant Professor at the University of North Carolina Wilmington.
+Prior to moving into this role, she worked as the Director of eLearning over a team of Instructional Designers.
+Her research interests include online course design, instructor social presence, and faculty professional development.

 Theresa A. Cullen